bryanblackbee/topic__hands-on-machine-learning/README.md

 # Machine Learning Introduction Study Notes
 A stack of study notes for fundamental machine learning concepts, techniques, models and metrics.
-Topics covered include (not in order of chapters):

-I. **Fundamentals** - supervised learning, unsupervised learning, classification, regression, clustering,

-II. **Linear Regression** - linear regression, regularisation (ridge & lasso), logistic regression, k-nearest neighbours, naïve

-III. **Support Vector Machines** -

-IV. **Tree-based techniques** - Bayes, support vector machines, decision trees, regression trees, bagging, pasting, random forests, boosting
-V. **Other models** -

-VI. **Ensembles** -

-VII. **Performance Evaluation** -

-VIII. **Unsupervised Learning** - PCA, Clustering (k-means clustering, hierarchical clustering)

 ## References
 The following textbooks are used for topical references.
 The book short-form e.g. `ISTL` will be used as the book title reference in chapter descriptions.
 If you think the notebooks are insufficient for learning / implementation, please refer to the textbook topics directly.